 Masters in City Planning, Massachusetts Institute of Technology

-A Bay Area transplant originally from Texas, Lauren Bigelow is an active member of the Silicon Valley progressive community.
-With over a decade of marketing and community experience, she manages the City of Palo Alto Below-Market-Rate (BMR) rental and ownership programs, Mountain View Employee Homebuyer Loan Program and most recently, the City of Mountain View’s BMR rental program.
+A Bay Area native Rubi Valencia is an active member of the Silicon Valley progressive community.
+With experience in affordable housing and the Below Market Rate program, she manages the City of Palo Alto Below-Market-Rate (BMR) rental and ownership programs, Mountain View Employee Homebuyer Loan Program and most recently, the City of Mountain View’s BMR rental program.